 |Beyond Green Awards|

-The National Institute of Building Sciences is proud to have sponsored the 2017 Beyond Green™ High-Performance Building and Community Awards.
+The National Institute of Building Sciences is proud to announce the 2018 Beyond Green™ High- Performance Building & Community Awards.
 This unique program recognizes the initiatives that shape, inform and catalyze the high-performance building market, as well as the real-world application of high-performance design and construction practices.

 Winning projects will appear as case studies on the WBDG Whole Building Design Guide®.
-Additional recognition will include an announcement in the Institute's newsletter, a plaque, posting on the Institute website and potential inclusion in future Institute technical guidelines and publications.
+Additional recognition will include a news release, an announcement in the Institute’s newsletter, a plaque and potential inclusion in future Institute technical guidelines and publications.
 Projects that have received awards from industry organizations or publications may enter using the Institute member rate.

 High-Performance Buildings and Whole Building Design